Star Wars: Knights of the Old Republic: Reception

 The general critical response of Knights of the Old Republic was overwhelmingly positive.
 KotOR won numerous awards, including Game Developers Choice Awards' game of the year, BAFTA Games Awards' best Xbox game of the year, and Interactive Achievement Awards for best console RPG and best computer RPG.
 KotOR has seen success as the game of the year from many sources including IGN, GameSpot, Computer Gaming World, PC Gamer, GMR Magazine, The Game Developers Choice Awards, Xbox Magazine, and G4TV.

 Interactive Achievement Awards awarded it for best story and best character development.
 IGN gave KotOR additional awards in Best Sound (Xbox category), Best Story (PC category), Xbox RPG Game of the Year 2003, PC RPG Game of the Year 2003, Xbox Game of the Year 2003, PC Game of the Year 2003, and Overall Game of the Year 2003 across all platforms.
 G4TV's game review show X-Play picked KotOR as the second "best game ever" since the show began.
 The game is also part of the Xbox Platinum Series/Classics for sales in excess of one million units.
 In 2007, a story twist within the game was ranked number two in Game Informer's list of the top ten video game twists of all time.The Sith Lords was generally well received by fans and critics alike.
 Mirroring the success of the first game, The Sith Lords has garnered over thirty-five "Game of the Year" awards.
 The game received high marks from major reviewers - 8.5/10 from GameSpot, 4.5/5 from Gamespy and 93% from IGN.
 Based on 30 professional reviews, Metacritic gave the game an average rating of 85 out of 100, compared 93 for Knights of the Old Republic.
 The game was however criticized for being incomplete due to a rushed deadline.The Old Republic has received generally positive reviews from critics, with a score of 85 on Metacritic and an 83.87% on GameRankings.
 G4TV gave a review of 5/5 and praised the game for "Top notch music and voice acting" and "hundreds of hours of content."
 PC Gamer gave a 93/100, praising the story, voice acting, and the amount of content available.
 Gamespy gave a review of 4/5, praising the story lines and companion system but criticising the "standard kill and fetch" quests.
 GameSpot gave the game 8.0/10, saying "[The Old Republic] isn't the next step in online role-playing games.
 Instead, it's a highly entertaining refinement of what has come before it."
 GamesRadar gave the game 8/10 calling it "an extremely satisfying experience that sets the stage for a bright future".
-The game has received a 9.0/10 "Amazing" rating from IGN.com.
+The game has received a 9.0/10 "Amazing" rating from IGN.